-In the gospels Jesus was very compassionate, patient, and tender in dealing w/ those who fell to sins of the flesh…but very harsh w/ those who were religious hypocrites!
+In the gospels Jesus was very compassionate, patient, and tender in dealing with those who fell to sins of the flesh…but very harsh with those who were religious hypocrites!
 The meek and gentle Lamb could also be the Lion of Judah when needed…

 --woman caught in very act of adultery.